Debora Iyall: Solo albums and art career

 Romeo Void parted ways in 1985, and the following year Iyall released her debut solo album Strange Language on Columbia Records.
 After a lukewarm reception of the album, Iyall returned to her first love, as an artist and art instructor.
 Throughout the 1990s she taught art at the 29 Palms Cultural Center and for the Arts Council for San Bernardino.
 She also led hikes and made presentations for the Agua Caliente Cultural Museum as a paid docent, and in 1995 she started Ink Clan, a print shop dedicated to teaching screen printing and other arts to young Native artists.
 Ink Clan was once housed in the South of Market Cultural Center in San Francisco.
-She presently resides in New Mexico, with her husband, audio engineer and instructor Patrick Haight.
+She presently resides in New Mexico.
+She was married to audio engineer and instructor Patrick Haight, who died in 2025.

 Since late 2009, Iyall has been performing new material written with Peter Dunne at a variety of local venues in Northern California.
-In 2010 Iyall's second solo album, Stay Strong, was released, and in January 2012, an EP, Singing Until Sunrise, was released.
-On 2 November 2019, Debora Iyall was awarded as a Lifetime Achievement Honoree at the 19th Annual Native American Music Awards.
+In 2010, Iyall's second solo album, Stay Strong, was released, and in January 2012, an EP, Singing Until Sunrise, was released.
+On 2 November 2019, Iyall was awarded as a Lifetime Achievement Honoree at the 19th Annual Native American Music Awards.

+In 2023, Iyall appeared as the Great Cowlitz Sa'mn Spirit in the season 2 episode "Salmon, Where Are You?" of the Netflix children's show Spirit Rangers.